rapcatcher801/docs/pages/installing/gettingStarted-Edison.md

 U-boot & Kernel System Flash Success...
 ```

+Once you have burned the new firmware with this method you can carry on from the [Check your dashboard step](/pages/installing/gettingStarted-Edison.md#check-your-resin-io-dashboard).

 ##### Using Windows

 **Before starting the flashing process, make sure you unplug the Edison from your computer.**